The Pickwick Papers MCQs

 A. Tights and gaiters.

-This attire, along with his spectacles, defines Mr. Pickwick’s characteristic look.
-It contributes to his eccentric but ultimately respectable and authoritative presence among the public.
+This attire, along with his spectacles, defines Mr. Pickwick’s characteristic and respectable look.

 8. What specific ancient object did Mr. Pickwick ‘discover’ that caused the club to vote him a pair of gold spectacles?